-Aircrew (AC) who meet the definition of a close contact^{1,2} to a confirmed or probable case of COVID-19 should see their Aerospace Medicine Provider and be evaluated and dispositioned based on the following protocol.
-AC are exempt (quarantine and repeat testing is not recommended) from being a "close contact" for 90 days from symptom onset and have recovered from COVID-19.^{3,4}
+Aircrew (AC) who meet the definition of a close contact to a confirmed or probable case of COVID-19 should see their Aerospace Medicine Provider and be evaluated and dispositioned based on the following protocol.
+AC are exempt (quarantine and repeat testing is not recommended) from being a "close contact" for 90 days from symptom onset if they have recovered from COVID-19.